Book today to get 10% discount off the tour price Find out more

 Zanzibar Island has a great range of activities to offer visitors, from historical sightseeing to exciting water activities.
 Zanzibar is one of Africa's top beach destinations, featuring picture-perfect tropical beaches lapped by azure waters.

 Other interesting activities on Zanzibar Island include a day trip to the pristine beaches of Prison Island, to see its giant tortoises.
-A full day of scuba diving in Nungwe is well worth it, as is the experience of fishing in a traditional sailing dhow.
-There are a variety of restaurants offering a fantastic array of fresh seafood straight from the ocean, with crayfish being a popular specialty.
-You can mingle with the locals at the seafront market of Forodhani Gardens in Stone Town, where tasty seafood can be bought at bargain prices.
+A full day of scuba diving or snorkelling in Nungwe is well worth it, as is the experience of fishing in a traditional sailing dhow.
+There are a variety of restaurants offering a fantastic array of fresh seafood straight from the ocean, with crayfish being a popular speciality.
+You can mingle with the locals at the seafront market of Forodhani Gardens in Stone Town, enjoying affordable, tasty seafood.

 Departing from the tropical Zanzibar Island in the afternoon our exciting beach trip comes to a close.
 We return to the shores of Tanzania by the early evening feeling sun-kissed, rejuvenated and relaxed.

-We spend the night catching up with fellow travellers at our safari camp in Dar es Salaam town.
+We spend the night at our safari camp in Dar es Salaam town.

 On the morning of day 11 we set off from coastal Dar es Salaam making our way further south.